-A collaborative project between 12 international artists, architects and designers run by Jac Studios.
+A collaborative “archive” and installation between 12 international artists, architects and designers in an abandoned police station in Skagen.

-During the course of a week, we explored the ‘archiving’ the town of Skagen, Denmark, collecting local material / immaterial stories and objects before transforming an abandoned Police Station into a temporary, contemporary museum.
+Headed by Jac Studios, during the course of a week we explored what it means to ‘archive’ the town of Skagen, Denmark, collecting local material / immaterial stories and objects before transforming an abandoned Police Station into a temporary, contemporary museum.
 Each artist selected an area of the police station to transform.
 My work was in collaboration with Swedish/Danish Designer, Amanda-Li Kollberg (Jetz + Immer) - an immersive installation titled "Skagen Astrology”.

 Installation Design Concept

 All the world’s a stage, And all the men and women merely players; They have their exits and their entrances, And one man in his time plays many parts.

 William Shakespeare, As You Like It (2.
 VII.
 139-143)